reactjs/react.dev/content/docs/concurrent-mode-patterns.md

 >
 >This page describes **experimental features that are [not yet available](/docs/concurrent-mode-adoption.html) in a stable release**.
 Don't rely on experimental builds of React in production apps.
 These features may change significantly and without a warning before they become a part of React.
 >
 >This documentation is aimed at early adopters and people who are curious. **If you're new to React, don't worry about these features** -- you don't need to learn them right now.
-For example, if you're looking for a data fetching tutorial that works today, read [this article](https://www.robinwieruch.de/react-hooks-fetch-data/) instead.

 </div>